snesic/ARTEMIS/README.md

     cdmSchema <- "schema_containing_data"
     writeSchema <- "schema_with_write_access"

+### User Script

+A user script is attached to this repository for users who already have a valid CDM connection and a working python environment.
+Changing the settings within the first section of this file and running the entire script will generate a default ARTEMIS output for the provided CDM.

 ### Input

 An input JSON containing a cohort specification is input by the user.